Studying in the UK

 This section describes the immigration categories for people from outside Europe who want to study in the UK.
 It describes the requirements for each category, and explains how you can apply for a visa or permission to remain in the UK as a student.

-The category you choose will depend on your age, and on the length and level of the course that you want to study.
+The category you choose will depend on your age, and the length and level of the course you want to study.

 Our quick guide describes the different categories, and can help you to choose the correct category for you.

 If you think you know which category is suitable for you, select it from the list below for more information about the requirements and how to apply.

 The British council has produced 2 brochures for people interested in studying in the UK: